 Before you do divination of any kind, inhale the scent deeply and shake the jar gently.

-Anonymous asked: Are there any deities associated with deer?
+Anonymous said: Are there any deities associated with deer?

 - Artemis (Greek)/Diana (Roman)